typedb/typedb/docs/pages/documentation/3-querying-with-graql/match-queries.md

 </div> <!-- tab-content -->

-### relation
+### relationship

-Match things that have a relation with the given variable.
+Match things that have a relationship with the given variable.
 If a role is provided, the role player must be playing that role.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell6" data-toggle="tab">Graql</a></li>